1. What is it?

 • Deadline : Start and End, which is the period to process the service.

-• Who does the procedure : the lending institution or the recipient.
+• Who carries out the procedure : the lending entity or the recipient.

 • Start button , if applicable.